New Zealand heraldry

+New Zealand heraldry refers to the cultural tradition of the use of coats of arms and other heraldic devices within the country.
+New Zealand largely follows the Gallo-British tradition, a result of the colonisation of the country by the British.
+Māori cultural elements and native New Zealand flora and fauna are commonly used in New Zealand heraldry.

+New Zealand does not have its own heraldic authority, and instead primarily uses the extant British heraldic authorities, namely the English College of Arms and Scottish Lord Lyon King of Arms.
+A New Zealand-based officer of arms affiliated with the College of Arms does exist, titled the New Zealand Herald of Arms Extraordinary.
+Phillip O'Shea has been said officer since the creation of the title in 1978.

 Heraldic authority

 New Zealand does not presently have its own independent heraldic authority which grants or records arms, though the College of Arms in London claims to be "the official heraldic authority for...New Zealand".
 According to the guidelines of the Cabinet Manual, the College has been delegated these responsibilities by the Sovereign of New Zealand in their capacity as the "Fount of all Honour".
 However, the legal basis for this "official" status for the College of Arms is disputed.

 On 6 February 1978 Queen Elizabeth II established the New Zealand Herald of Arms Extraordinary as the officer of arms responsible for advising the Crown, New Zealand government and New Zealand Defence Force on heraldic matters, and for liaising between New Zealand and the English College of Arms.
 Although affiliated with the College of Arms, the New Zealand Herald of Arms Extraordinary lives and works in New Zealand, and is not a member of the College Chapter.
 The current New Zealand Herald of Arms Extraordinary is Phillip Patrick O’Shea.